sanad-bhowmik/Point-Of-Sale/README.md

 - run `` php artisan serve ``
 - then visit `` http://localhost:8000 or http://127.0.0.1:8000 ``.

-> **Important Note:** "Triangle POS" uses Laravel Snappy Package for PDFs.
+> **Important Note:** "POS24" uses Laravel Snappy Package for PDFs.
 If you are using Linux then no configuration is needed.
 But in other Operating Systems please refer to [Laravel Snappy Documentation](https://github.com/barryvdh/laravel-snappy).

 # Docker Installation